 Off-Campus Housing Safety

-Students must recognize that living off-campus means it is their personal responsibility to look out for their own safety.
+The Fort Worth metropolitan area is a blend of urban and rural environments in close proximity to one another.
+Area residents are known for being welcoming and hospitable, and the city and its surrounding communities are generally regarded as safe relative to other similarly-sized cities.
+However, students must recognize that living off-campus means it is their personal responsibility to look out for their own safety.
 Below are just some of the necessary safety precautions that may lessen the likelihood of becoming a victim, as provided by the Lindsey M. Bonistall Foundation:

 1. Trust your instincts and don’t worry about overreacting.
 You are better safe than sorry.

 2. Know where to get crime alerts and safety information for off-campus housing.
 Schools are not obligated by law to report crimes against students in off campus areas so information on school-related crime statistics may be misleading.
 Some schools offer off-campus information on their websites.
 Others have organizations and/or services that are specifically designed to assist students who live off campus.
 Some schools only offer limited services and support for off-campus residents and, in these cases, a local police department or government agency is the better resource for off-campus information.